Class CollectionFindCursor<T, TRaw>

 If limit == 0, there will be no limit on the number of records returned (beyond any that the Data API may itself enforce).

-Note: this method does NOT mutate the cursor; it simply returns a new, uninitialized cursor with the given new limit set.
+🚨Important: This method does NOT mutate the cursor; it returns a new cursor with a new limit.

 Parameters